Is It Illegal to Ride in the Back of a Truck in Texas?

 Passengers injured in a pickup crash may be entitled to make a civil claim for compensation.

-At Anderson Injury Lawyers, our Fort Worth truck accident lawyers have handled many crashes involving pickups.
+At Anderson Injury Lawyers, our Fort Worth truck accident lawyers have handled many car accidents involving pickups.
 With decades of experience and millions of dollars recovered, we know what it takes to fight and win justice for grieving families.
 If you or a loved one have recently been injured in a truck wreck, do not hesitate to contact our truck accident lawyers by calling 817-294-1900 or submitting your information online.

 We offer free consultations so that you can determine your legal options before making any decisions.
 There are also no upfront costs to you, and if you don’t recover compensation, you won’t owe us anything.